Snagga86/ZENIT/Readme.md

 ## Usage
 1. **Starting the System:**
-   - Power on the robotic arm, smartphone, and depth camera.
+   - Power on the robotic arm, smartphone, computer and depth camera.
+   - Start AudioRelay on your computer to receive audio data from the smartphone.
+   - Start AudioRelay on your smartphone to stream audio data to your main computation unit.
+   - Start IPCamera on your smartphone if you want to use emotion recognition.
-   - Run the main control script to initialize the distributed system.
+   - Run the main control script to initialize the distributed system `start-zenit-brain.bat`.
+   - Start Kinetic Space Application
+   - Start the Robot control script `KARERO_control.py`.
+   - Run all required services using `start-services.bat`
    - Launch the Unity application on the smartphone to display the robot face.

 2. **Interacting with ZENIT:**
-   - Use the provided GUI or command-line interface to control the robot.
+   - Use the provided NUI to control and interact with the robot.
    - Test different interaction scenarios by modifying the dialog system and behavior rules.

 ## System Architecture